-Multi-tenant architecture, commonly referred to as multitenancy, is a software architecture in which multiple single instances of software run on a single physical server.
+Azure Multi-tenant architecture, commonly referred to as multitenancy, is a software architecture in which multiple instances of software run on a single physical server.
 The server then serves multiple tenants.
-Additionally, multitenant architecture is used to enable multiple users to use a single application, for instance a database.
+Additionally, multi-tenant architecture is used to enable multiple users to use a single application, such as a database.

-Multi-tenant architecture is often used in cloud computing, to offer shared tenancy on public cloud providers like Amazon Web Services, Microsoft Azure and Google Cloud.
-Additionally, multitenancy is a key part of another cloud model, software as a service, and so is deployed by many SaaS companies as well as virtually every cloud company.
+Multi-tenant architecture is often used in cloud computing to offer shared tenancy to public cloud providers like Amazon Web Services, Microsoft Azure, and Google Cloud.
+Additionally, multitenancy is a key part of another cloud model, software as a service, and so is deployed by many SaaS companies and virtually every cloud company.

 Potential benefits of multi-tenant